bitcoin-tools/nodebuilder/docs/usetor.md

    getnetworkinfo
    ```

-9. In the response, look for a long code ending in `.onion` in the `localaddress` at the end.
+9. In the response, look for a long code ending in `.onion` in the `localaddresses` at the end.
 You should see a .
 For example:

    ```text
        }